LeVHoangduc/javascript_training/README.md

   - Validate the username and password
   - Validate the format of username and password before press to button login
 - Card
-  - Create the card with properties. ( you can decide which properties need to save)
+  - Create the card with properties
   - Update the card
   - Delete the card
   - Show the card detail as a popup
 - Language
   - Create the language
-  - Update the language
   - Archive the language
   - Filter cards follow the language